hal2001gv/n-able-Arduino-nicenano2/README.md

-# n-able Arduino core
+# n-able Arduino core for nice!nano v2

-An Arduino Core for ARM based BLE boards supported by the NimBLE stack.
+An Arduino Core for nice!nano v2 supported by the NimBLE stack.

 If you are interested in assisting the development of this project please submit issues and PR's.
 Or become a collaborator!